Yesterday I wrote about finding aurora borealis, today how to actually photograph them.

 ISO Settings

 Another way to reduce the shutter speed is to increase the ISO settings on digital cameras, or use higher speed film.
 Today most people seem to use digital cameras, so my discussion will focus on these.
 Higher ISO settings on digital cameras lead to increased image noise, especially in dark areas, I would use the highest ISO setting that you can live with noise wise.
-I have no problem using my Canon 5D at 400 ISO, and wouldn’t hesitate to go to 800, above that, things get fairly noisy.
+I have no problem using my Canon 5D Mark II at 1600 ISO, and wouldn’t hesitate to go to 3200, above that, things get fairly noisy.
 Because of the lack of detail in auroras, these type of images do respond well to noise reduction efforts in Photoshop.
-I may try 1600 ISO my next night out.

 Focus